Easy

 Despite the name or any story you might’ve heard, the White Russian was not invented in Russia.
 It was, in fact, invented in Brussels, Belgium at the end of the 1940s.

-The only difference is that a Black Russian doesn’t contain any cream or dairy.
+The only difference between a White Russian and Black Russian is that a Black Russian doesn’t contain any cream or dairy.